What are Green Wedges?

 About one third of the total green wedge area is public land, including national parks, other parks, reserves, and closed protected water catchments.

-Melbourne's 12 green wedges and links to their management plans
+Melbourne's 12 green wedges

 The Manningham Green Wedge is located within the City of Manningham with small portions extending into the Shire of Nillumbik and the City of Maroondah.